-Find Rental Cars in Cardiff, United Kingdom
+Find Car Rentals in Cardiff, United Kingdom

 Book cheap Cardiff car rentals and enjoy the freedom to roam!
 Envision driving along a winding road, windows rolled down, leisurely passing scenic areas or popular attractions in comfortable rental cars in Cardiff.
 Take the road less traveled, and discover more about the city surroundings using car rentals in Cardiff!

 Cardiff Castle is a late 11th century Victorian Gothic revival mansion in Cardiff, standing on the site of a former 3rd century Roman fort.
 The castle was built by Norman invaders to defend the city from Welsh invaders and was built as a sum of three fortresses rolled into one.
 The castle is noted for its 150 feet high Clock Tower (built in 1868), the Arab Room in the Herbert Tower, and a Moorish style jelly mould ceiling.
 These two masterpieces were created by the eminent 19th century architect and designer- William Burge.
 Cardiff Castle is also noted for its State Apartments, the Chaucer Room, and gardens.

 Founded in 1905, the National Museum Cardiff is a museum and art gallery in Cardiff.
 It is home to a remarkable collection of several collectibles pertaining to archaeology, botany, fine and applied art, geology and zoology.
 A star attraction here is the museum’s Clore Discovery Centre that consists of 7.5 million specimens of insects, fossils and Bronze Age weapons.
 The National Museum Cardiff’s dedicated art facility called the National Museum of Art is home to a remarkable collection of several Impressionist paintings by Picasso and Monet, and numerous sculptures and ceramics that date back to 16th century.